Oxides of Nitrogen – Sources, Effects and Control

 Nitrogen monoxide then reacts with more oxygen to form nitrogen dioxide.

-Harmful Health Effects of Nitrogen Oxides
+Harmful Effects of Oxides of Nitrogen

-Harmful Environmental Effects of Nitrogen Oxides
+Environmental Effects

 In the presence of Sun’s UV light, nitrogen dioxide reacts with oxygen gas to produce oxygen atoms.